 What is a boil water advisory and why is it necessary?

 Boil water notices can last anywhere from 24-48 hours or longer depending on the cause.
-Many Texans are facing this issue due to damaged infrastructures and frozen water pipes.
+Many Houstonians are facing this issue due to water pressure dropping below the Texas Commission on Environmental Quality’s required minimum of 20 PSI during a power outage on November 27, 2022.

 In order for a boil water advisory to be lifted, lab tests will need to come back confirming there is no presence of harmful pathogens.